nepeta-cataria/grafana-bash-backup/README.md

 # Grafana Backup Scripts

-This scripts can backup and restore dashboards with folders structure.
+This script can backup and restore dashboards with folders structure.

 ## Requirements
 - curl